-Although Akureyri lies only 100 kilometers below the arctic circle, the town greets you with mild and pleasant weather and an easy going atmosphere.
+Although Akureyri lies only 100 kilometres below the arctic circle, the town greets you with mild and pleasant weather and an easy going atmosphere.

 Topping Lonely Planet's list of ten best places to visit in Europe 2015, Akureyri has started to rival Reykjavík as Iceland's go-to cultural hot spot, and before you rest for the night, you should spend the late afternoon and evening exploring the town's many attractions that include an abundance of cafés, restaurants, and museums.

 On your second last day in Iceland, you get up to an early start and let a three-hour morning drive take you into the old pastoral hamlet of Húsafell.

-Set in dense birchwoods between two glaciers, this ever popular outdoor activity center makes for an ideal place to spend a day of easy hiking and sightseeing.
+Set in dense birchwoods between two glaciers, this ever popular outdoor activity centre makes for an ideal place to spend a day of easy hiking and sightseeing.

 Excellent footpaths and hiking trails lead into the beautiful Húsafellsskógur forest, towards the Ok and Eiríksjökull glaciers, and onto the vast Hallmundarhraun lava field which is home to numerous caves, including Surtshellir, and the enormous Víðgelmir.

 Víðgelmir is 1585 meters long with gigantic domes reaching astonishing heights of over 15 meters, making it not only the largest cave of its kind in Iceland but also one of the largest lava caves in the world.

-Although Víðgelmir's share size is spectacular to behold, the cave's true uniqueness lies not in its enormity, but in its beautiful vibrant colors that come to life in numerous chosen locations where a system of lights has been carefully installed to ensure that visitors fully enjoy their underground adventure.
+Although Víðgelmir's share size is spectacular to behold, the cave's true uniqueness lies not in its enormity, but in its beautiful vibrant colours that come to life in numerous chosen locations where a system of lights has been carefully installed to ensure that visitors fully enjoy their underground adventure.

-15 kilometers southwest of Víðgelmir you will find another natural marvel, where the Hraunfossar waterfalls flow into the Hvítá River.
+15 kilometres southwest of Víðgelmir you will find another natural marvel, where the Hraunfossar waterfalls flow into the Hvítá River.

 Hraunfossar rank amongst Iceland's most magnificent waterfalls and should not be missed, especially because they are located within a 5 minute drive from Húsafell's service center, which consists of a small grocery store, a filling station a swimming pool, and an information booth where you can book cottages, reserve space on the campground, or simply book a room for the night in the local Hótel.